Alamao4523/CERBERUS-AGI/README.md

 # 🧠🫀 Embodied Cognition Layer — Beyond Automation

-CERBERUS is not traditional automation.
+ℹ️ CERBERUS is not traditional automation.
 It operates as an embodied system agent on iOS — meaning decisions are influenced not only by logic, but by the internal state of the device and the agent itself.

 (💓 IN PROGRESS) Actions are shaped by perception confidence, system comfort and other logical feelings, historical outcomes, and temporal context — similar to how humans adapt behavior based on experience and physical condition.